xendk/deconfig/README.md

 the setting without it being overwritten by the configuration management system on the next configuration sync.

-Deconfig does this by implementing a config.storage.sync storage that reads configured configuration from the active store, so they will always appear to be up to date.

 As a safety measure, it requires the hidden configuration not to be present in the config sync storage so it's obvious for developers that the given configuration is not enforced.
 It will throw an error if it